REAP: Automatic Curation of Coding Agent Benchmarks from Interactive Production Usage

-Each single-turn conversation is mapped to a solution diff that was subsequently approved, merged, and committed to the monorepo.
-The IDE is instrumented to record every keystroke and to log whenever AI-generated content, whether from code completion or conversational coding agents, is accepted by the developer and retained in the final committed diff.
+We source data from authentic conversations between developers and a production AI coding assistant.
+Each conversation is mapped to a solution diff that was subsequently approved, merged, and committed to the monorepo.
+The coding assistant is instrumented to log whenever AI-generated content is accepted by the developer and retained in the final committed diff.
 This \emph{AI provenance} metric enables us to track the connection between a conversation and its resulting landed diff, and to quantify the proportion of each diff that originates from AI suggestions.
 To maintain a strict one-to-one mapping between developer intent and code modifications, we exclude diffs that resulted from more than one developer-agent conversation.
 This helps ensure that the developer's request is not underspecified at the time of evaluation, enabling reliable evaluation of whether an agent's output matches the expected solution.